Click here to listen to a reading of this blog:

 It is also important to ensure you’re eating a nutrient rich diet, eating as healthily as possible.
 You can’t expect your body to function well if you don’t give it the right fuel.

-Using only organic and natural cosmetic and beauty products is also a good idea.
+Using only organic and natural cosmetic and beauty products is also a good idea due to xenoestrogens.
 Bathing in Epsom salts is also not only a good source of Magnesium, but it can help detox toxins.

 Meditation, Acupuncture and Stress Levels